deshartman/AgentPay/README.md

 The Merchant can now query with the UUI to find the CallSID and use that to initiate the Pay components.

-## Module
+## NPM Module

-This is the main Agent Assisted code, that gets used by the client.
-It uses Twilio Sync as a way to keep track of Twilio Pay changes in real time on the client side.
-In the mater branch, this is set up to be an NPM module, while in all other branches, it is just a JS file with dependencies.
+The main Agent Assisted code, which is now an NPM module, that gets used by the client.
+It uses Twilio Sync as a way to keep track of Twilio Pay changes in real time on the client side. https://www.npmjs.com/package/@deshartman/agent-pay

 # Project setup

-- Select the required branch
 - Clone the repository.

 ## Set up the Server